ANJANA-KUMARI/SSD-ASSIGNMENT-2/Readme.md

-# Google Drive to Onedrive photo uploader with OAuth2.0 authentication
+# Google Drive to Onedrive photo uploader with OAuth 2.0 authentication

 ## Steps to run the app